ordinals/ord/docs/src/guides/testing.md

 | Signet  | `--signet` or `-s` |
 | Regtest | `--regtest` or `-r` |

-Regtest doesn't require downloading the blockchain or indexing ord.
+Regtest doesn't require downloading the blockchain since you create your own private blockchain, so indexing `ord` is almost instantaneous.

 Example
 -------